bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 Before deploying your application on OpenShift, it's crucial to verify a successful build of your application.
 A successful build will push the application's image to an image registry.

-OpenShift can pull images from various sources, including [Docker.io](http://docker.io/) (Docker Hub), [Quay.io](http://quay.io/),OpenShift's integrated registry, and the RedHat image repository.
+OpenShift can pull images from various sources, including [Docker.io](http://docker.io/) (Docker Hub), [Quay.io](http://quay.io/), OpenShift's integrated registry, and the RedHat image repository.

 Ensure that you have access to the registry where your image resides.
 If you encounter any issues, review the build logs to diagnose the problem, make sure that the credential you have for image registry is correct or make sure the service account `image-puller` has enough access.